Polynomial Curve Systems are Exponentially Decaying: The thick-thin decomposition

-If $\mathcal{B}' = \emptyset$, we have done.
-Otherwise, repeat the same thing for $\mathcal{B}'$.
-Suppose $B'$ is an innermost element of $\mathcal{B}'$.
-We have two cases.
-In the first case, $B'$ contains exactly one innermost element $B$ in $\mathcal{B}$.
+\emph{Case 1:} $B'$ contains exactly one innermost element $B$ from $\mathcal{B}$.
 Since $B'$ separates points in $P_f$, $B'$ contains at least one post-critical point $x'$ not contained in $B$.
 Define $\Psi(B') = x'$.
-It is clear that the above property holds for $B'$ for this case.
-In the second case, $B'$ contains $m \ge 2$ innermost elements in $\mathcal{B}$ which save $m \ge 2$ points in $P_f$.
-We may define $\Psi(B')$ to be one of these $m$ points, and with $m-1 \ge 1$ post-critical points saved.
-So the above property also holds in this case.
+Then the required property holds for $B'$ in this case.

+\emph{Case 2:} $B'$ contains $m \ge 2$ innermost elements from $\mathcal{B}$, which together save $m \ge 2$ points in $P_f$.
+We may define $\Psi(B')$ to be one of these $m$ points, leaving $m-1 \ge 1$ post-critical points saved.
+Hence the required property also holds in this case.

 Proceed similarly for all other innermost elements of $\mathcal{B}'$.
-After that, remove these innermost elements from $\mathcal{B}'$ and get a new family $\mathcal{B}''$.
+After that, remove these innermost elements from $\mathcal{B}'$ to obtain a new family $\mathcal{B}''$.
 If $\mathcal{B}'' = \emptyset$, we are done.
 Otherwise, repeat this process again.
 Finally, we reach an empty family and the theorem follows. \end{proof}